DonnieWest/VimStudio/README.md

 ### Warning!
 VimStudio currently only works on Unix systems

-*:SetupVimStudio* Sets up all the project paths for javacomplete and syntastic.
+*:SetupVimStudio* Sets up all the project paths for syntastic.
+Relies on the JavaComplete2 plugin
-When used in combination with the `grand.gradle` script, all paths defined in your build.gradle will also be used for autocompletion and syntax checking.

 *:VimStudioCtags* Generates a tags file in the background using exuberant-ctags.
-This way you can jump to classes (even Androids source files) simply by pressing `CTRL-]`.
+This way you can jump to classes (even Android source files) simply by pressing `CTRL-]`.

 *VimStudio sets gradle to be the compiler